elijahanghw/drone-hover/README.md

 Compute the hovering capabilities of drones with arbitrary configurations.

 ## Defining drone bodies
-The drone has a body-fixed coordinate system attached to the C.G. which follows the right-handed convention (x pointing to the front, y pointing to the right, and z pointing down).
+The drone has a body-fixed coordinate system attached to the C.G. which follows the right-handed convention ($x$ axis pointing to the front, $y$ axis pointing to the right, and $z$ axis pointing down).

 Drones are defined using classes, and require inertia and propeller properties as class variables.